 - The owner’s careless handling of the dog and negligent response to the situation causing your injury

-When we take a dog bite case, we collect expert testimony, gather records of the dog and owner’s history, obtain verbal accounts of the encounter from neighbors and witnesses, and do everything we can to build a strong case that will get you the compensation you need to move on.
+When we take a dog bite case, we collect expert testimony, gather records of the dog and owner’s history, and obtain verbal accounts of the encounter from neighbors and witnesses.
+We do everything we can to build a strong case that will get you the verdict or settlement you need to move on.